- Type hints are optional

 Generic collections:

-like we have forlist[str]
+container[item]like we have forlist[str] -

 Tuple: records and immutable list as register/records use types inside